 Because change is difficult for many organizations, they don’t prioritize it.
-However, because they don’t prioritize it, it becomes more difficult because there is no framework in place to organize projects geared toward novel adaptation.
+However, it becomes more difficult because there is no framework in place to organize projects geared toward novel adaptation because they don’t prioritize it.
 The cloud can serve as that framework, provided the company also creates goals and guidelines to accompany it.

 - Refreshes the technological perspective

-The IT staff of a business is often so focused on defense – blocking security threats, as well as preventing bugs and other systemic breakdowns – that the offense never takes the field.
+The IT staff of a business is often so focused on defense – blocking security threats and preventing bugs and other systemic breakdowns – that the offense never takes the field.
 If apps and innovation are transferred into cloud environments, the IT team can use that atmosphere to be proactive and score some points on your rivals.

 The cloud server hosting options are certainly growing quickly.
 The real question for each business is the extent to which they will be a part of that process.
 As seen above, there are strong and specific advantages of using a cloud server as a part of your infrastructure.
 Atlantic.Net can be your partner in the process.

-Cloud server hosting is just one of many services Atlantic.net offers – we also offer managed, dedicated and PCI compliant hosting solutions.
+VPS hosting is just one of many services Atlantic.net offers – we also offer managed, dedicated, and PCI compliant hosting solutions.
 Contact us today for a consultation.